City Council

-From increasing the quality of life to ensuring potholes are filled and graffiti is removed, I am committed to building stronger, safer, and more vibrant neighborhoods.
-I pride myself on being accessible and I am dedicated to addressing your concerns.
+From increasing the quality of life to ensuring potholes are filled and graffiti is removed, he is committed to building stronger, safer, and more vibrant neighborhoods.
+He prides himself on being accessible and is dedicated to addressing your concerns.
 Our team looks forward to serving you for the years to come.

 Sincerely,